 Most people take these medications for at least 6-12 months after an episode.
 Your doctor might recommend longer treatment depending on the underlying cause and whether you’ve had multiple episodes.
 Never stop taking medication suddenly—always work with your healthcare provider to make changes safely.

-To learn more about how to work with your doctor to make sure your medication works for you, see our guide to medication management.
+To learn more about how to work with your doctor to make sure your medication works for you, see our guide tomedication management.

+Medication works best when combined with therapy.
 When you access professional care, your treatment team can create a comprehensive treatment plan that combines medication, therapy, and other support.
 This might include psychotherapy like cognitive behavioral therapy (CBT), support groups, or social skills training, based on what best meets your needs.

 Some people recover completely from psychosis.
 Others learn to manage occasional negative symptoms while leading full, meaningful lives.
 Many people worry about having another episode, which is a common concern.
 Working with your care team to identify early warning signs and create a relapse prevention plan can help you manage this fear as you keep taking steps forward.